 - Use a descriptive product name

 - For the product cost, Walmart is looking for the “Best per unit cost for your product to Walmart.”
 Be sure to do your research on AUR and competitive products.

 - Your product description needs to be compelling and written with the customer in mind.
 What is the value of your product to consumers?

 For an in-depth walk through the certification process, take a look at 8th & Walton’s full day course on selling to Walmart.
 You can also download this quick reference sheet: 8 “Need to Knows” before Pitching to Walmart.

-Finally, if invited, the last step to become a Walmart Supplier is to accept the terms of the Supplier Agreement in GSM.
+If invited, the last step to becoming a Walmart vendor is to accept the terms of the Supplier Agreement in GSM.

 This is where the fun begins!
 Once you get a “yes” from your Buyer, it’s time to hit the ground running.

 This 8th & Walton class will walk you through all the things you need to do between acceptance and getting your items set up with Walmart.

 Is Your Business a Good Fit for Walmart?

 When you boil it down, sales is about building relationships.
 To be successful at building any relationship, it’s important to understand your customer.
 So if you want to sell your product to Walmart and their customers, you need to think through a few things: